Borderline Personality Disorder Care at the Gunderson Residence

 Are cell phones and other electronics allowed?

-At the Gunderson Residence, technology (including, but not limited to, cell phones and computers) are confiscated upon arrival at the program.
+At the Gunderson Residence, technology (including, but not limited to, cell phones and computers) are held by the program upon arrival.
 Following completion of the first phase of treatment, patients are considered for technology privileges.
 At this point, the individual and their treatment team make a technology usage plan that works best with their treatment goals.

 Is the individual’s time at the program kept private?